How long do the results of LASIK last?

 To reduce the need for enhancement, your eye doctor will want to know that your glasses or contacts prescription has been stable for some time prior to having surgery.
 In some practices, the cost of an enhancement procedure is rolled into the cost of LASIK and performed at no additional charge; others may charge an added fee.

 Brinton Vision includes enhancement as part of the cost of LASIK in St. Louis.
-The doctors here have performed hundreds of eye, LASIK and LASIK alternative procedures to help patients get free from glasses.
+The doctors here have performed thousands of eye, LASIK and LASIK alternative procedures to help patients get free from glasses.
 A thorough, 3D eye exam helps our doctors determine which patients qualify for laser vision correction prior to surgery approval.

 Can laser eye surgery wear off?